Echinacea angustifolia Seeds.

 Growing Echinacea angustifolia

-Indoor Sowing: Cold Stratification and then transplant the seedlings in Spring.
+Indoor Sowing: Spring – Cold Stratification and then plant the seeds.

-- The easiest method is to sow them outdoors in autumn, either in the ground or winter sowing them in pots.
+- The easiest method is to sow them outdoors in autumn, either in the ground or winter sowing them in pots outdoors.
+The seeds will then germinate the following Spring.

-- Echinacea is fairly drought tolerant once established, though you will need to water your plants throughout the summer if you receive less than an inch of rain each week.
+- The plant is fairly drought tolerant once established, but you will need to water your plants throughout the summer if you receive less than an inch of rain each week.

-- Once your Echinacea is at least three years old, you can begin harvesting some of the roots for medicinal purposes.
+- Once your plant is at least three years old, you can begin harvesting some of the roots for medicinal purposes.